This site is devoted to all things relating to the railways

-Wales: the main lines from Manchester and Crewe to Bangor and Holyhead,
+of North Wales: the main lines from Manchester and Crewe to

-connecting routes from Manchester and Shrewsbury, and the line around
+Manchester and Shrewsbury, and the line around the Cambrian

 Notes about contributions

-Bear in mind, however, that we don't have time to publish everything
+Please bear in mind that I don't have time to edit for

-given to pictures with informative captions, or those accompanying
+will be given to pictures with informative captions, or

-175s, etc; they may not always be published, but an especially good
+may not always be published, but an especially good

-one

-will be used as the heading picture of each weekly
+one may be used as the heading picture of the weekly

 update.
-Please

-note that pictures taken with flash, or from illegal positions,
+Pictures taken with flash, or from illegal

 We welcome press releases, newspaper articles etc concerning